Urban Housing - BMEEPUI0901 - 2024/25/2

 • URBAN HOUSING / BMEEPUI0901

-The objectives of this course are to introduce you to thinking critically about contemporary mass housing issues and solutions, to have an international comparison of the urban housing situation, and to make understand the complexity of mass housing development.
-As students arrive from different countries, the seminar uses the opportunity to learn from each other to discover and compare several case studies.
+The objectives of this optional course are to introduce you to thinking critically about contemporary mass housing issues and solutions, to have an international comparison of the urban housing situation, and to understand the complexity of mass housing development.
+As students arrive from different countries, the seminar enables them to learn from one another and explore and compare various case studies.
 The lessons are differentiated by geopolitical position and key topics:

-Post-Socialist Central and Eastern European Countries / historic vs modern housing estates
+Post-Socialist Central and Eastern European Countries / small and large housing estates

 Outside Europe / high-rise living & gated communities